Old Testament: Patriarchs & Matriarchs

 Approximately 47 references

-Younger daughter of Laban and beloved wife of Jacob, for whom he worked fourteen years.
-Mother of Joseph and Benjamin.
-Died giving birth to Benjamin and was buried near Bethlehem (Genesis 35:19).
-Jeremiah 31:15 depicts Rachel "weeping for her children," applied by Matthew to the slaughter of the innocents.
+Younger daughter of Laban and Jacob's beloved wife, for whom he worked fourteen years.
+She became the mother of Joseph and Benjamin but died giving birth to Benjamin and was buried near Bethlehem (Genesis 35:19).
+Her voice echoes far beyond her life: Jeremiah 31:15 portrays Rachel weeping for her children, a lament Matthew applies to Herod's slaughter of the innocents.

 Key references: 1 Samuel 10:2, Genesis 29:6, Genesis 29:9, Genesis 29:10, Genesis 29:11, Genesis 29:12, Genesis 29:16, Genesis 29:17, Genesis 29:18, Genesis 29:20 (and 34 more)